 The geographic scope of the Provisions is all inland surface waters, enclosed bays, and estuaries and coastal lagoons in California.
 The Provisions would not apply to ocean waters and non-enclosed bays such as Monterey Bay and Santa Monica Bay.

-The Provisions include statewide numeric water quality objectives for both chronic and acute toxicity, and a program of implementation which includes specific requirements for the analysis of toxicity test data.
+The Provisions include statewide numeric water quality objectives for both chronic and acute aquatic toxicity, and a program of implementation which includes specific requirements for the analysis of aquatic toxicity test data.
 The water quality objectives would apply to all inland surface waters, enclosed bays, and estuaries.
-The Provisions also specify requirements for non-storm water NPDES dischargers including species sensitivity screening, reasonable potential analysis, monitoring requirements, mixing zones and dilution credits, effluent limitations, toxicity reduction evaluations (TREs), reporting requirements, and exceptions.
-One of the key features of the Provisions is the required use of the Test of Significant Toxicity (TST) approach for analyzing toxicity test data.
-The TST approach identifies significant toxic events with greater confidence than other statistical approaches and is already required by NPDES permits by the North Coast Regional Water Quality Control Board (North Coast Regional Water Board), Los Angeles Regional Water Quality Control Board (Los Angeles Regional Water Board), Colorado River Regional Water Quality Control Board (Colorado River Regional Water Board), and the San Diego Regional Water Quality Control Board (San Diego Regional Water Board) along with the states of Hawaii (U.S. EPA Region 9, 2015) and Pennsylvania (U.S. EPA Region 3, 2014c).
+The Provisions also specify requirements for non-storm water NPDES dischargers including species sensitivity screening, reasonable potential analysis, monitoring requirements, mixing zones and dilution credits, effluent limitations, toxicity reduction evaluations (TREs), reporting requirements, and exemptions.
+One of the key features of the Provisions is the required use of the Test of Significant Toxicity (TST) approach for analyzing aquatic toxicity test data.
+The TST approach identifies significant toxic events with greater confidence than other statistical approaches and is already required by NPDES permits by the North Coast Regional Water Quality Control Board (North Coast Regional Water Board), Central Coast Regional Water Quality Control Board (Central Coast Regional Water Board), Los Angeles Regional Water Quality Control Board (Los Angeles Regional Water Board), Colorado River Regional Water Quality Control Board (Colorado River Regional Water Board), and the San Diego Regional Water Quality Control Board (San Diego Regional Water Board) along with the states of Hawaii (U.S. EPA Region 9, 2015) and Pennsylvania (U.S. EPA Region 3, 2014c).

 Portions of the implementation requirements also apply to storm water dischargers and nonpoint source dischargers that are required to test for toxicity.